LispEngineer/stm-midi-poc1-sw/README.md

   once the I-Cache is enabled.
 * So, enable the I-Cache when using the AXI Flash interface.

+MPU:
+* Disabling the MPU seems to make no difference to performance.
+* Not sure why the MPU was enabled by default.

 Note:
 * ART accelerator is for accessing Flash through TCM